 The CSA Angels Project is a one-day event, held each year near the site of the CSA National Symposium, which provides conservation, storage and curatorial assistance to a costume collection at a small institution.
 The project also affords CSA members who volunteer the opportunity to acquire and practice collection care, management skills, and to work in a team with other CSA members to help preserve a deserving costume collection.

-Applications for the 2025 Angels Project will open in the summer of 2024.
-Applying institutions must be located in the area of Los Angeles, California.
+Applications for the 2026 Angels Project will open in the summer of 2025.
+Applying institutions must be located in the area of Charlotte, North Carolina.

 Institutions applying for a grant must meet the following requirements: